prswb/prswb/README.md

 The staging is hosted on [Heroku](http://heroku.com/) and reachable at [http://aqueous-mountain-3105.herokuapp.com/](http://aqueous-mountain-3105.herokuapp.com/).

+**Note:** You'll have to download and install the [Heroku Toolbelt](https://toolbelt.heroku.com/) in order to manage some of the remote deployment procedures detailed below.

+### Deploying with a push

 Your git user must have `push` privileges on the heroku repository.
 You must also provide your SSH public key to the admin account of the `uxperiment` project.

 Once done, add this section to the `.git/config` of your local clone of the repo: